zweilosec/Infosec-Notes/windows-1/windows-basics.md

 - **Windows 2000 Server (2000):** Introduced Active Directory, a directory service for managing users, groups, and resources in a networked environment.
 - **Windows Server 2003 (2003):** Improved scalability and introduced features like IIS 6.0 and enhanced security tools.
 - **Windows Server 2008 (2008):** Added Hyper-V for virtualization, Server Core for minimal installations, and enhanced Active Directory features.
+- **Windows Server 2008 R2 (2009):** Built on the Windows 7 kernel, introduced PowerShell 2.0, improved scalability, and enhanced virtualization with features like Live Migration in Hyper-V.
 - **Windows Server 2012 (2012):** Focused on cloud integration, introduced the Modern UI, and enhanced virtualization with Hyper-V improvements.
 - **Windows Server 2016 (2016):** Introduced Nano Server for lightweight deployments, Windows Containers, and enhanced security features like Shielded VMs.
 - **Windows Server 2019 (2018):** Focused on hybrid cloud environments, added support for Kubernetes, and improved security with Windows Defender ATP.